-Mr. Chairperson,
+Mr Chairperson,

 Excellencies,

 Director-General,

 Members of the scientific community, civil society, NGOs,

-Bangladesh felicitates Ambassador van der Kwast on his Chairmanship of this Review Conference; and also to Ambassador Lauri Kuusing of Estonia, for his deft leadership in shaping the outcome document of the RevCon, as the Chair of the Open-Ended Working Group.
+Bangladesh felicitates H.E.
+Ambassador van der Kwast on his Chairpersonship of the Fifth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (Fifth Review Conference); and also to H.E.
+Ambassador Lauri Kuusing of Estonia, for his deft leadership in shaping the outcome document of the Fifth Review Conference, as the Chairperson of the Open-Ended Working Group.